 A recognized leader in Stormwater Compliance since 2002, RES provides Erosion & Sediment (E&S) Control and stormwater management (SWM) solutions.
 We provide the full suite of SWM solutions including permitting and inspection of active and post-construction sites, maintenance and retrofit of stormwater ponds, and routine maintenance of other SWM Best Management Practice (BMP) facilities.

-Our experience includes assisting clients with Construction General Permits (CGP) in North Carolina and Virginia among other locations.
+Our experience includes assisting clients with Construction General Permits (CGP) in North Carolina, Virginia, and Maryland, among other locations.
 For compliance with the CGP, all structural and non-structural stormwater controls are inspected and documented on a routine basis.
 Clients include the development, utility, and transportation industries.

 Rivers, streams, wetlands, floodplains, and forests provide a suite of critical services like clean water and flood protection, and are essential and effective components of our water infrastructure.
 Green infrastructure is effective, economical, and enhances community safety and quality of life.
 It means planting trees and restoring wetlands, rather than building a costly new water treatment plant.